 Dramatic Body Contouring

-A tummy tuck is an investment, but it is one that usually pays off in an improved appearance and increased self-confidence.
+A tummy tuck is an investment, but it’s one that almost certaintly pays off in an improved appearance and increased self-confidence.
 You may notice your clothing fits better and your body contour is in better proportion after this procedure.
 A tummy tuck offers long-lasting results you can enjoy as long as you maintain a healthy weight and lifestyle.
 If you would like to learn more about this surgery or find out if a tummy tuck is the right body contouring procedure for you, now is the time to schedule your consultation with Dr. Barrett by phoning Barrett Plastic Surgery at 310-598-2648.